-By default, the result images URL is without size specification.
-But, if some size is chosen then the final URL’s image filename will be suffixed by specified size e.g. ‘https://site.com/image-50×50.jpg’.
+By default, the result image URL is without size specification.
+But if some size is chosen then the final URL’s image filename will be suffixed by a specified size e.g. ‘https://site.com/image-50×50.jpg’.
 Note, if the original image size is smaller than the specified size, it will not be generated by the system.

 - Original size

-In case of ‘Image size’ is set to non original, there is an option to create clickable image with link to original one.
-Available options:
+There is an option to create a clickable image with a link to the original one.
+Available modes:

-Image will has link to the original image.
+The image will have a link to the original image.

 - Link in the new window

-Image will has link to the original image, opened in the new window.
+The image will have a link to the original image, opened in the new window.

 - Image description as filename